the state of

 - The Arkansas Clean Indoor Air Act of 2006 does not include the use of vapor products.2

-- The following municipalities have ordinances that prohibit vaping where smoking is prohibited (some exclude bars and restaurants): Wooster, Newport 2
+- The following municipalities have ordinances that prohibit vaping where smoking is prohibited (some exclude bars and restaurants): Wooster, Newport and Pine Bluff.
+2

 - Use of vapor products is prohibited on school property and at school events, any child care facility or healthcare facility, and near state park buildings.4